 Kazan is a feast of a city.
 Cold winters and hot summers, Muslim minarets and Orthodox monasteries, the ancient archeological sites and the science city of Innopolis, forest steppes, taiga and the Great Silk Road all mix in the cauldron that is the Tatar capital.
 The result of this melting pot is the self-sufficient and self-assured third capital of Russia that each year extends a warm welcome to a million guests who come here to experience all sorts of impressions and emotions.

-The trip from Kazan to Bilyarsk is 137 km (85 miles) on highway R-239.
-You have to drive towards Orenburg, to the ferry across the Kama River near Sorochyi Gory village, take the bridge and head left, towards the village of Alexeevskoye.
-After the village, turn right, following the signs, and drive a further 45 km (28 miles) on to Bilyarsk.
-Buses for Bilyarsk leave Kazan twice daily and you can also get there by hydrofoil.
+The trip from Kazan to Bilyarsk is 137 kilometres (85 miles) on Trassa R-239 (R-239 Highway).
+You have to drive towards Orenburg, to the ferry across the Kama River near Sorochyi Gory Village, take the bridge and head left, towards the village of Alexeyevskoye.
+After the village, turn right, following the signs, and drive a further 45 kilometres (28 miles) on to Bilyarsk.
+Buses for Bilyarsk leave Kazan twice a day and you can also get there by hydrofoil.

-Today, Bilyar is a collection of ancient architecture dating from the tenth to the twelfth centuries.
-It is the site of an archaeological dig that has already resulted in the discovery of the remains of a white-walled Cathedral Mosque with an area of about 2,500 sq.m (27,000 sq.ft), a palatial complex, fortifications, Bulgarian aristocratic houses and a caravanserai.
+Today, Bilyar is a collection of ancient architecture dating from the 10th to the 12th centuries.
+It is the site of an archaeological dig that has already resulted in the discovery of the remains of a white-walled Cathedral Mosque with an area of about 2,500 square metres (27,000 square feet), a palatial complex, fortifications, Bulgarian aristocratic houses and a caravanserai.

 The Bilyarsk Open-Air Museum includes a Museum of History and Archaeology, a memorial house in honour of Russian chemist Alexander Arbuzov who founded the scientific school of organophosphorus chemistry, the site of the ancient city of Bilyar, and the Holy Spring, which was considered a pagan sanctuary as far back as the ninth century.
 There are plans to open a Museum of History and Ethnography.